Gyhhh28/seeing-data/final-project-part-one.md

 ### 3. The effect travels
 ![Sketch comparing normal home attendance with Fever visits](sketch3.png)

 This visualization will compare each team's typical home attendance with attendance when the Fever visits.
+The 2024 and 2025 results will also be compared to show whether this pattern persisted beyond Clark's rookie season.

 ### 4. Bigger buildings
 ![Sketch of venue changes for Fever games](sketch4.png)